AdyGCode/SaaS-FED-Notes/2026/Session-06/Slides-06-3-Topics-CRUD/slides.md

 - HTTP verbs,
 - CRUD/BREAD operations,
-- Laravel’s resourceful routing, and
+- Laravel’s resourceful routing, and validation.
-- validation.

 Now imagine you’ve been asked to extend the Contact‑List application with a brand‑new feature...
 For example, tagging contacts, marking VIPs, or bulk‑updating records.

+You must support validation, authorization, and pagination.

 ::right::